pytorch/kineto/tb_plugin/README.md

     ![Alt text](./docs/images/kernel_view.PNG)

+    * Tensor Cores Used: Whether this kernel uses Tensor Cores.

     * Total Duration: The accumulated time of all calls of this kernel.

     * Mean Duration: The average time duration of all calls.
 That's "Total Duration" divided by "Calls".